 Estate planning allows you to have a plan in place to provide for your family and loved ones in the event of incapacitation or death.
 Based upon your assets and your ultimate goals & wishes, we will work with you to craft a unique estate plan that will give you peace of mind for the future.
 No matter your age or financial situation, having an estate plan in place is essential for ensuring what you worked for during your lifetime goes to those whom you intend.
 Although thinking about your final wishes can be difficult, knowing your options and putting a plan in place will leave you with peace of mind that in the event of your passing, your family and loved ones can be provided for.

-At the Law Office of Candyce M. King, P.A., our attorneys work with you to form a custom estate plan which can include a will, trust, certain deed transfers and also advance directives.
+At the Law Office of King & Mannion, P.A., our attorneys work with you to form a custom estate plan which can include a will, trust, certain deed transfers and also advance directives.

 A will allows you to designate, during your lifetime, how you want your assets distributed upon your death.
 A will does not become effective until your death, so you can make changes as needed over your lifetime.
 For example, if you have children or have recently been married or divorced, or if you want to make a special bequest/gift to a charity or friend, then you may need to update your will.